-We study the decisions of distributors and retailers to adopt bundling (FLF) arrangements within a supply-chain setting using data from the video rental industry.
-Our results indicate that distributors are making optimal choices regarding whether to offer FLF contracts.
-Those that choose not to offer these contract terms tend to be relatively strong players that are producing popular titles during this period; they do not need to offer more attractive terms to persuade retailers to carry their movies.
-Of the two FLF distributors we analyze, one is a less strong player during this period.
+Overall we find that distributors are making optimal choices regarding whether to offer FLF contracts.
+Those that choose not to offer these contract terms tend to be relatively strong players that produce popular titles and do not need to offer more attractive terms to persuade retailers to carry their movies.
+Of the two FLF distributors we analyze, one is a less strong player, for which the reverse argument holds.
 The other is an intermediate player, for which FLF take-up is profitable only for some retailers, which differ in observable ways from other retail outlets.